aweissman11/goin-campin/README.md

 Goin Campin leverages the openWeatherMap API, as well as the Active Developers campground search.
 In later iterations, it will also use the REI Hiking Project open API.

-This app showcases the use of the following:
+This app showcases use of the following:
  - React
  - Redux
  - Thunk middleware